Featured Post

 Men smoke and drink alcoholic beverages in greater quantities than women.
 Men suffer a greater number of vehicle accidents due to speeding, which is coupled with alcohol consumption.
 However, in recent years, women drink and smoke in increasing numbers.
 Scientists tend to say that if a man is a smoker, obese, and even worse and hypertensive, he has the "recipe" for premature mortality.
 Due to heavy smoking, men die 5 times more often than women, from bronchopulmonary cancer.

-10. Women Have A Stronger Heart
+Women Have A Stronger Heart

-11. Women Are Biologically Different
+Women Are

 Women go through different biological experiences, such as menstruation, conception, childbirth, and menopause, and these events make them more realistic in terms of their own way of being violated, while men cultivate the illusion that they cannot get sick.

-12. Men Are Larger Than Women.
+Men Are Larger Than Women.

-What Can We Do To Help Men Live Longer?
+To Help Men Live Longer?

 It is also worth noting that the survival gap between men and women reflects a common trend among large populations.
 In fact, many women die before their husbands.
 Individual risk factors, such as smoking, diabetes, or a solid history of breast cancer, can outweigh the general trend of longer longevity among women.

-We will probably be more successful in the future in preventing early deaths among men.
-Many of these efforts will significantly impact men's health; the gender gap between the elderly may eventually be narrowed.
-Until then, men have to do everything to stay healthy.
-However, statistics do not lie.
+the future in preventing early deaths among men.
+Many of these efforts will significantly impact men's health; the gender gap between the elderly may

 Comments